Titouan-Loeb/Template_CPP/README.md

 ## Requirements

 To compile and execute this program you will need to have a cpp compiler (g++) and the command make installed as well.
 You might need to install valgrind as the rule "make run-debug" (explained in the running section) uses it.
 If you want to run the test you will need to have the criterion library installed.
+If you are using vscode you may also want to install gdb launch the program in debug mode

 ## Compiling